15 Feb The benefits and disadvantages of drop shipping

 Processing your orders can become difficult

-Many companies that use drop shipping as a sales strategy work with multiple wholesalers, each of who will come with different requirements for order processing, billing and shipping.
+Many companies that use drop shipping as a sales strategy work with multiple wholesalers, each of whom will come with different requirements for order processing, billing and shipping.
 This can make things very complicated.
 The gap between selling a product and then getting it shipped can also take longer, as there are many conversations and actions that will take place before it gets sent off.

 Not having all of the product information is problematic

-As you never actually handle the products that you are selling, you have no realistic idea of what they are like.
+As you never actually handle the products that you are selling, you have no real idea of what they are like.
 Given the manufacturer doesn’t give enough product description that’s of adequate level, you can’t answer general customer enquiries about the products’ dimensions, weight, ease of use and so on, without constantly forwarding their questions to the supplier.
 Lack of information will leave noticeable gaps on your website and this isn’t good for any company – empty information may put a customer off.

 You also never know about the availability of a product until a customer purchases it and you find out that it’s out of stock.
 This can be immensely frustrating for customers who are under the impression that they had purchased a product to find out that they actually didn’t.
 In order to eliminate this problem, an automated system which updates stock availability regularly throughout the day is preferable.
-You could also request an email or phone call from the supplier if stock has run out.
+You could also request an email or phone call from the supplier if the stock has run out.

 Customer service issues